-- Third-party liability: An episode is excluded if an inpatient, outpatient, professional, pharmacy, or long-term care claim that is assigned to the episode window is associated with a third-party liability amount.
-A claim is considered to be associated with a third-party liability amount if either the input field Header TPL Amount or any of the input fields Detail TPL Amount have a value greater than ( $>$ ) zero.
+- Third-party liability: An episode is excluded if an inpatient, outpatient, professional, or pharmacy claim that is assigned to the episode window is associated with a third-party liability amount.
+A claim is considered to be associated with a third-party liability amount if either the input field Header TPL Amount or any of the input fields Detail TPL Amount have a value greater than (>) zero.
 The claim with a positive TPL amount may or may not be included in the calculation of episode spend.